|Mr Ray Brandreth Esq||Mr Gary Spencer Esq||Mrs Helen Brewin|

 1.7 Member clubs of the Association may propose additions/amendments or alterations of the Rules & Bye Laws of the Association by submitting a Notice of Motion of the proposals together with the name of the member club willing to second motions, to the Association Secretary not later than the l st. November prior to the General Meeting.
 The special Council may also submit notice of amendments.
 Copies of all Notice of Motions will be circulated to all member clubs with the Agenda for the General Meeting.

 1.8 The Accounts to be audited and a balance sheet made up to 31st October each year, sent to each Member club together with a Notice calling the January General Meeting.

-1.9 A list of players male or female for registration in alphabetical order to be sent to the Secretary not later than a date set by the Special Council each year.
-No player shall be accepted for registration with a club if satisfactory proof is given that the player owes dues to any club he/she previously played for.
+1.9 All players to be registered for the season shall be uploaded by the individual clubs directly onto the Mid Cheshire website, including both BCGBA & CCBA numbers by the 1st April.
+No player shall be accepted for registration with a club if satisfactory proof is given the player owes dues to any club he/she previously played for.

-1.11 A player can only be registered with one club during the season unless prior to the 1 st July they obtain a transfer.
-The request for transfer must be made on the official form which is to be signed by the secretary of each club involved in the transfer and forwarded to the League Result Secretary The Special Council reserve the right to refuse transfer application.
+1.11 A player can only be registered with one club during the season unless prior to the 1st July they obtain a transfer.
+The request for the transfer must be made in writing or email which is to be signed by the secretary of each club involved in the transfer and forwarded to the League Result Secretary.
+The Special Council reserve the right to refuse transfer application.

 MATCH AND REGISTRATION FEES

 1.12 All players registered with this Association and taking part in matches shall pay the playing fee of 50p per game towards the Association's funds.
 All players registered with this Association shall also pay an annual registration fee of £1.00.
 These fees will be used to promote bowling in the Association by funding the Senior and Junior representative teams and also to cover any contingency expense which may arise.